-- Runaway and Homeless Youth, Youth Development and Delinquency Prevention, and Special Delinquency Prevention programs, and - SRO and Family Homeless Services (state match).
+- Runaway and Homeless Youth, Youth Development and Delinquency Prevention, and Special Delinquency Prevention programs. - Social Adult Day Care and NORCs. - SRO and Family Homeless Services (state match).

-Additionally, Early Intervention (EI) programs have not received the first two years of the three-year COLA that was approved in the FY06-07 budget.
-COLAs should be provided to EI programs for the past two fiscal years, as well as the current year.
+Additionally, Early intervention (E1) programs have not received the first two years of the threeyear COLA that was approved in the FY06-07 budget.
+COLAs should be provided to E! programs for the past two fiscal years, as well as the current year.

 Please consider extending the current multi-year COLAs for an additional three years and include human service programming previously left out.
-You may contact me at (212) 949-4921 should you have questions regarding this testimony.